FERRY ITINERARIES & ISLAND INFO

-- Apart from its amazing sunset, Santorini is also known for its breathtaking caldera, which was formed by a volcanic eruption.
-Caldera actually consists of steep dramatic cliffs, offering breathtaking views to the endless blue sea and the volcano!
+- Apart from its amazing sunset, the island is also known for its breathtaking caldera, which was formed by a volcanic eruption.
+Caldera actually consists of steep dramatic cliffs, offering all-encompassing views of the endless blue sea and the volcano!

-- The most popular and photographed villages of Santorini are Fira and Oia.
-They are built amphitheatrically on the edges of the caldera and offer a wonderful view to the sea and, of course, the sunset.
+- The most popular and photographed villages are Fira and Oia.
+They are built amphitheatrically on the edges of the caldera and offer a wonderful view of the sea and, of course, the sunset.

-- The scenery in Santorini is dreamy!
+- The scenery here is dreamy!
 Houses are small and white, roads are narrow and paved, while at every corner you will meet mules transporting passengers, the traditional way.
-Besides, mules were the only means of transportation in Santorini until 1979.
+Besides, mules were the only means of transportation until 1979.

-Tip: The best way to experience the amazing view of Santorini is to have a coffee or a cocktail at one of the numerous roofs and balconies of the island.
+Tip: The best way to experience the amazing view is to have a coffee or a cocktail at one of the numerous roofs and balconies of the island.

-The best season to visit Santorini is undoubtedly summer!
+The best season to visit Santorini is undoubtedly the summer (June, July, August & September)!
 But the island is also beautiful in spring and fall!

-Santorini is for everyone!
-Whether you’re searching for the ideal romantic Greek island destination, or you love dramatic views, volcanic landscapes and minimal cycladic architecture, Santorini will captivate you!
+It is for everyone!
+Whether you’re searching for the ideal romantic Greek island destination, or you love dramatic views, volcanic landscapes, and minimal Cycladic architecture, this island will captivate you!

 The volcano, the surreal Red beach, the picturesque Ammoudi port and the ancient settlement of Akrotiri are musts!